conlonj25/leetcode/src/ex1-two-sum/solution.md

 - we need to check indices and skip any that use the same two indices

-there is a better solution for this
+There is a better solution for this

 - don't map the entire array first
 - start with empty map